Need help with your essay?

 Please answer each of the four (4) questions below with a short paragraph of no more than 150 words.
 This is an opportunity to distill your core ideas, values, goals and motivations into a set of snapshots that help tell us who you are, where you are going professionally, and why.
 (600 words total)

 1. What are your professional goals immediately after you receive your MBA?

 2. What are your long‐term career aspirations?

-3. Why are you choosing to pursue an MBA and why now?
-(If you plan to use your MBA experience to make a significant change in the field or nature of your career, please tell us what you have done to prepare for this transition.)
+3. Why are you choosing to pursue an MBA?
+(If you plan to use your Yale MBA to make a significant change in the nature of your career, please tell us what you have done to prepare for this transition.)

 Like last year, Yale uses four compartmental prompts to poll candidates about their professional plans and interest in the SOM.
 At its heart, this is a fairly standard career goals/why MBA essay broken into sections of equal length – suggesting that the adcom is just as interested in the timing of a candidate’s application as it is in the reasons for his or her interest in Yale.